SmithankumarR/TA-AC-BACKEND-JWT-based-authentication-TNaaak/block-BNaael/index.md

   - after user logs in, send him JWT token
   - when request comes for protected routes, implement JWT verification

-We have 2 routes when we gererate express app i.e.
+We have 2 routes when we generate express app i.e.

 - `/` index route
 - `/users` route